How to Calculate & Measure Propeller Thrust

 This equation was derived by Electric Aircraft Guy.
 It uses propeller diameter, pitch, propeller forward airspeed, and RPM.

-He has applied correctional constans to bring the results closer to data he measured, but he estimates it will still underestimate thrust by 15-30%.
+He has applied correctional constants to bring the results closer to data he measured, but he estimates it will still underestimate thrust by 15-30%.

 Propeller Thrust Calculator